 Tapestry operates out of Indigenous worldview.
 It was founded to do so.

-We ask participants to temporarily transition into Indigenous worldview when they participate in our meetings and programs, rather than assume that contemporary modern worldview is a “norm” that has no real or practical alternatives.
+We ask participants in our meetings to temporarily transition into Indigenous worldview when they participate in our meetings and programs, rather than assume that contemporary modern worldview is a “norm” that has no real or practical alternatives.
 We provide support for this transition in meetings to help people have powerfully positive experiences.
+Horses, most of whom are mustangs, help us to help people who are not familiar with Indigenous worldview.
+Participants in our meetings learn to balance, center, and connect so they can experience Indigenous worldview and participate more collaboratively.